 Stocks climbed on Friday, with the Dow and S&P 500 scoring record closes.

-European equities closed lower on Tuesday as investors remained cautious over the timing of the Fed's reduction of its stimulus program.
+European equities closed higher as investors around the world reacted to the Fed's winding down of its stimulus program.

 Crude was boosted on Friday by a positive outlook for U.S. fuel demand and reduced Libyan supply.

 Asia stocks were mostly higher on Thursday after the Fed unveiled a cut in stimulus and vowed to keep rates low but China underperformed on liquidity fears.